redhat-cop/ocp-disconnected-docs/INSTALL.md

 ```

-Once the console is available, run the following on the sparta-bastion node to get the password for the kubeadmin user:
+1. Run the following command to get the password for the kubeadmin user:

 ```